Women In Wellies

 Looking for macroinvertebrates, like mayfly nymphs, caddisfly larvae, and stonefly nymphs, is a great way to monitor water quality.
 These creatures are sensitive to pollution and changes in their environment, making them excellent indicators of river health.
 By observing the presence and abundance of these species, we can assess water quality and detect any potential issues.

-It’s a fun hands-on activity and an opportunity to learn about the ecosystem and the species that call the river home.
+It’s a fun, hands-on activity and an opportunity to learn about the ecosystem and the species that call the river home.
 Click here to book

 The Women In Wellies Project is funded by